luuck25/System-Design-Resources/indexes.md

 * **Mechanism:** The leaf nodes of a clustered index contain the **actual data rows**.
 * **Analogy:** A Phone Book.
 The data is physically organized alphabetically by name.

+  ** DATA IS SORTED in CLUSTERED INDEX HENCE IT CN DIRECTLY POINT TO DATA OR BLOCK **

 ### Diagram: Clustered Index
 ```mermaid
 graph TD